1. Learn the fundamentals

 Learn more course : Deep Learning Course on Anomaly Detection (Mars Version)

 5. Best practices to maintain along the way

 5.1.
 Get engaged in Data Science communities

-- Quora, a big community of data science enthusiasts where you can ask any question and find a variety of answers from beginners to experts
+- Quora is a big community of data science enthusiasts where you can ask any question and find a variety of answers from beginners to experts.

 5.2.
 Identify yourself – Narrow down your expertise

 You can’t learn everything and do everything.
 Nobody does.

 If we say it’s the most important thing you have to acquire and develop, we are not exaggerating.
 Believe it or not, jobs are gained by the best communications and presentation skills.

 Keep engaged in communities, and help others.
 Contribute to open-source collaborations like GitHub and Omdena.
 Build a community of data science enthusiasts around you.

 A critical piece of a data science portfolio, as it covers a good portion of real-world data science work.
 This also shows that you understand concepts and how things work at a deep level, not just at a syntax level.
 This deep understanding is important in being able to justify your choices and walk others through your work.